 Note: Curl doesn't stay connected like a typical connect command.
 For further help, type either command in your terminal: man curl or curl --help

-FTPS is FTP with support for the Transport Layer Security (TLS) and the Secure Sockets Layer (SSL) cryptographic protocols.
+FTPS is FTP with support for Transport Layer Security (TLSv1.2).

 FTPS has two modes of operation: